freestyle-ciandt/sam/exercises/05/README.md

 - Paramos no item 6, na parte que insere no DynamoDB.
 Precisamos criar a condition.
 - Validar o grupo do usuario.

-08/04
+29/04
 -----
-- Conseguimos consertar os erros de index;
-- COnseguimos fazer a condicional funcionar;
-- Criamos a rotina de tentar uma segunda vez;
-- Paramos no item 7:
-  - 7. Crie a Lambda getAliasFunction
+- Criamos a Lambda getAliasFunction
+- Precisamos descorir como 'cancelar' a autenticação do cognito